NCAR/i-wrf/docs/Users_Guide/compute-platform/jetstream2.rst

     Once you are logged in to the instance, your shell prompt will have the form ``exouser@instance-name:~$``, which indicates your username, the instance name, and your current working directory, followed by "$".

+    If your shell ever becomes unresponsive or disconnected from the instance, you can recover from that situation by opening a new Web Desktop (if available) or rebooting the instance.
+    In the Exosphere dashboard page for your instance, in the Actions menu, select "Reboot".
+    The process takes several minutes, after which the instance status will return to "Ready".

+  .. _manage-jetstream2-instance:

+  .. dropdown:: Managing a Jetstream2 Instance

+    In order to use cloud computing resources efficiently, you must know how to `manage your Jetstream2 instances <https://cvw.cac.cornell.edu/jetstream/manage-instance/states-actions>`_.
+    Instances incur costs whenever they are running (on Jetstream2, this is when they are "Ready").
+    "Shelving" an instance stops it from using the cloud's CPUs and memory, and therefore stops it from incurring any charges against your allocation.

+    When you are through working on an I-WRF exercise, you should shelve your instance.
+    Note that any programs that are running when you shelve the instance will be terminated, but the contents of the disk are preserved when shelving.

+    To shelve, you need to be in the details page for your instance (with the "Actions" menu in the upper right).
+    If you are on the Instances page, click and instance's name to be taken to its details page.
+    From the Actions menu, select Shelve.
+    You will be prompted in that location to confirm the shelve action - click Yes to complete the action.
+    In the Instances page your instance will briefly be listed as "Shelving", and then as "Shelved" when the operation is complete.

+    When you later return to the dashboard and want to use the instance again, use the Action menu's "Unshelve" option to start the instance up again.
+    You can also use the "Resize" action to change the flavor (number of CPUs and amount of RAM) of the instance.
+    Increasing the number of CPUs can make your computations finish more quickly, but doubling the number of CPUs doubles the cost per hour to run the instance, so Shelving as soon as you are done becomes even more important!